chamaeleonidae/api/docs/webhooks/overview.md

-##### Example: `tour.button.clicked` :id=example-tour-button-clicked
+##### Example: `tour.button.clicked` + `survey.button.clicked` :id=example-tour-button-clicked

-Every Button that is clicked in a Tour will send a webhook to this topic.
+Every Button that is clicked in a Tour / Microsurvey will send a webhook to this topic.
 It includes the Step and the Button configuration.

 ```json
 {